dginst/dginst.github.io/_posts/2019-11-21-jobposting.md

 **CheckSig is recruiting individuals with experience in any of the following areas**:

 - Coding the bitcoin blockchain.
-- Working with custody of cryptocurrencies.
 - Coding in C++ and/or Python.
 - Implementing embedded systems.
 - Implementing secure online applications.
 - Working with Hardware Security Modules.
 - Working in computer security, including protection of hardware devices and/or of online applications.
+- Working with custody of cryptocurrencies.

+Knowledge about HWI, PSBT, Taproot, Miniscript, HSM, etc. would be a big plus.

 Ability to speak English is a must.
 Ability to speak Italian is a plus.